Inpatient Rehab

 Find Help for Substance Abuse with Turning Tides

-When someone struggles with substance abuse and is ready to take the first steps toward recovery, they need to choose a residential treatment center in Orange County, CA, that best meets their needs.
+When someone struggles with substance abuse and is ready to take the first steps on their recovery journey, they need to choose a residential treatment center in Orange County, CA, that best meets their needs.
 The right inpatient rehab in Irvine can make the difference between a successful recovery and the continuation of the struggle.

-At Turning Tide, people struggling with substance abuse find an inpatient treatment center that can provide them with the space and tools they need to recover and avoid future relapses.
-Our staff offers a variety of therapy options to varying patient needs.
+At Turning Tides Treatment Center, people struggling with substance abuse find an inpatient treatment center that can provide them with the space, treatment options, and tools they need to recover from substance use disorders and avoid future relapses.
+Our rehab facility’s staff offers a variety of therapy options to varying patient needs.

-Contact us today to learn more about our program and how we can help.
+Contact us today to learn more about our recovery program and how we can help.